Jokox/examples/README.md

-# examples
+# Examples
-Examples for reference later
+Examples for reference